 OBG:8450 Continuity of Care in Outpatient Gynecology 4 s.h.

-M4 students work with experienced gynecologist in longitudinal clinical experience for the academic year; students paired with faculty member to see patients in weekly clinic and provide clinical care to defined patient population.
+Experience with gynecologist in longitudinal clinical experience for the academic year; students paired with faculty member to see patients in weekly clinic and provide clinical care to defined patient population.

 OBG:8498 Obstetrics and Gynecology On Campus arr.